If You’re Looking for Products to Buy and Sell Home, Go to Sampeng Market in Bangkok…

 When it comes to Bangkok’s tourist market scene, Sampeng is not as big as Chatuchak Weekend Market or as famous.

 However, many of the items, hand made goods and Chinese made products you find at Chatuchak probably passed through Sampeng, which is one of the most well known wholesale market in all of Bangkok.

 Sampeng Hours of Operation and Best Time to Visit

 Sampeng, both the Market and Lane opens early though there is no definitive set hours.
 It’s not a mall after all.
 Each and every shop have their own hours but it’s safe to say most shops open around 6am.
 Closing times vary as well but it’s safe to say most shops close around 7pm to 8pm.

-Stores and shops in Sampeng open 7 days a week and if I remember correctly don’t even close on major Thai holidays.
+A majority of stores and shops in Sampeng open 7 days a week though some shops like wholesale shoe stores close on Sundays.
 I have seen shops close during the Chinese Lunar New Years.
 Which makes a lot of sense since many shops are operated by Thai Chinese.